 "Everyone from Ireland arrived by steamer ships," Durkan explained.
 "The bridge, in effect, was theses boats.

 "In fact, it didn't matter whether you were coming from Ireland or from Poland, because everyone went by ship back in those days," he said.
-"So that's part of the storyline — the ships were the bridge to the New World, a better life and prosperity."

 The narrative really catches the audiences' attention because the show's cast uses both song and dance to tell the stories.

 "What we do with this production is show how the music from Ireland and Scotland has transferred into bluegrass, country and western and Appalachian music," Durkan said.
 "Although the music came from this part of the world, [it] has intermeshed with sounds that have come out with the evolution of music over there.